More Digital Channels Can Come with Pitfalls for Contact Centers, but Omnichannel Can Help

 Turn chatbots into chat geniuses.

-Chatbots are terrific for handling quick questions, and people generally like them until they hit the limits of their knowledge and send customers to the phone queues.
-However, chatbots integrated with agent desktops allow consumers to stay in the chat channel when they need help.
+Chatbots are effective for handling quick questions, and people generally like them until they hit the limits of their knowledge and send customers to the phone queues.
+Chatbots integrated with agent desktops allow consumers to stay in the chat channel when they need help.
 The logged conversation transfers to an agent desktop as soon as the customer requests a live person.
 The representative picks up where the bot stalled without a missed step.

 Bots can even be programmed to suggest a live person when the conversation strays beyond its templates or they note frustration.
 The customer never has to repeat information or switch to a phone because agents will have access to all the needed data and context in one single place.